ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 Also all permissionless asset still can be governed by Root, they also have admin accounts which are set by by permissionless transactions on creation for source assets (originated from our chains) or set by Root for bridged assets for permissionless updates of some properties.

-To create new permissionless asset `CreationFee` must be paid.
+To create new permissionless asset `CreationDeposit` must be paid.

+## Out of scope

+Logic and amount of sufficient assets for bridging and BYOG fees remain unchanged.
+So bridges or transactions-senders can decide to pay `CreationDeposit` if the want.
+That is not managed by us.

 ## Target semantic data structure